ifad/clammit/README.md

 ### Usage as a service

-When used as a service, clammit can be anywhere in your architecture, and it will return a 200 OK if the request has no virus, or a configurbale status code if a virus is detected.
+When used as a service, clammit can be anywhere in your architecture, and it will return a 200 OK if the request has no virus, or a configurable status code if a virus is detected.

 To scan a file, send it via HTTP - using any method you prefer - to the